kicaj29/aws/SecurityAndCompliance/readme.md

   * Configure an Amazon S3 bucket to enable MFA
   * Edit or delete Amazon S3 bucket policy that includes an invalid VPC ID or VPC endpoint ID
   * Sign up for GovCloud

+# MFA (Multi-Factor Authentication)

+* U2F security key - Universal 2nd Factor (U2F) Security Key is a device that you can plug into a USB port on your computer.
+U2F is an open authentication standard hosted by the FIDO Alliance.
+When you enable a U2F security key, you sign in by entering your credentials and then tapping the device instead of manually entering a code.

+* Virtual MFA device - This is a software app that runs on a phone or other device and emulates a physical device.
+The device generates a six-digit numeric code based upon a time-synchronized one-time password algorithm.
+The user must type a valid code from the device on a second webpage during sign-in.
+Each virtual MFA device assigned to a user must be unique.

+* Hardware MFA device - This is a hardware device that generates a six-digit numeric code based upon a time-synchronized one-time password algorithm.
+The user must type a valid code from the device on a second webpage during sign-in.
+Each MFA device assigned to a user must be unique.
+A user cannot type a code from another user's device to be authenticated.

+* SMS text message-based MFA - This is a type of MFA in which the IAM user settings include the phone number of the user's SMS-compatible mobile device.
+When the user signs in, AWS sends a six-digit numeric code by SMS text message to the user's mobile device.
+The user is required to type that code on a second webpage during sign-in.

+# Credential Reports

+You can generate and download a credential report that lists all users in your account and the status of their various credentials, including passwords, access keys, and MFA devices.
+You can use credential reports to assist in your auditing and compliance efforts.
+You can use the report to audit the effects of credential lifecycle requirements, such as password and access key rotation.
+You can provide the report to an external auditor, or grant permissions to an auditor so that he or she can download the report directly.